atbcb/ICTTestingBaseline/docs/07Images.md

    * For example, a Web site allows users to specify font settings and all images of text on the site are then provided based on those settings.

 1. If the image is CAPTCHA: (1.1.1)
-   1. Check that the combination of accessible name and accessible description identify and describe the purpose of the CAPTCHA (1.1.1)
+   1. Check that the combination of accessible name and accessible description identify and describe the purpose of the CAPTCHA.
+(1.1.1)
-   1. Check that alternative forms of CAPTCHA are provided, at a minimum, for users without vision and users without hearing (1.1.1)
+   1. Check that alternative forms of CAPTCHA are provided, at a minimum, for users without vision and users without hearing.
+(1.1.1)

 #### Test Results
 * If any of the above checks fail, then SC 1.1.1, 1.4.5. and or 4.1.2 fails and this baseline fails.